Why Pray or Write Letters to an Omniscient God? a Revelation by Sathya Sai

 I then realized my folly.
 When I write a letter to Swami, it is not for His sake but my own.
 I am seeing it wrong when I think why Swami needs my letter.
 It is not Swami who needs my letter.
 It is I who need my letter to Swami!
 And it is for our need that Swami accepts letters and prayers - not His!
 He needs no inputs from us - He knows everything.
 I will continue to write letters to Him forever because it benefits me immensely to put things down on paper and to get in touch with Swami via that action.

 After Swami told that to me and lovingly patted on my head, I went back to my place and continued to stand there.
 He continued sifting through the letters, throwing most of them straight into the dustbin, reading a few here and there.
 My heart was totally changed now.
-Instead of wondering why He was not reading so many letters, I was now wondering why He needed to read even the few that He was!
-And I got my answer - He did not need it, I needed it.
+Instead of wondering why He was not reading so many letters, I was now wondering why He needed to read even a few!
+And I got the same answer - He did not need to read them; we needed it.

 Hearing this narrative, Amey forgot the task at hand - clearing doubts of his classmate.
 Some of his doubts had just cleared and he was struck with an inspiration.
 He decided to immediately act upon that inspiration.